unfncae/UNF-NCAE-Resources/README.md

 - [Analysis Script](link-to-script)
 - ...

-## Usage

-Instructions on how to use the provided resources, if applicable.
-This could include steps to run the scripts, how to view the PowerPoints, or suggestions on how to best utilize the documents for learning.

-## Contributing

-If you'd like to contribute to this collection of resources, please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## Credits

 Acknowledge anyone who contributed to these resources or if you sourced information from specific places.

-## License

-State the license under which these resources are shared.
-If you're unsure, [MIT](https://choosealicense.com/licenses/mit/) is a good default choice.